Mikuu/ArXmanS/micoo/index.md

 Micoo does `NOT`:
 * take screenshots from your SUT application,
-* process screenshots before doing visual compare,
+* process screenshots before doing visual comparison,
-* provide Email notification for compare mismatch,
+* provide Email notification for comparison mismatch,
 * provide user management to distinguish `teams`,

 So, what Micoo targets at is the most stable and straightforward function for comparing screenshots.
 Micoo is not, and probably, would never be a powerful thing, like `JVM`, but hope to be an always useful helper, like `string.replace()`.